Prince of Asturias Cup: Prince of Asturias Cup II

 The following year the competition was held in Madrid again, but this time it did not reach the sporting success and brilliance of the previous one.
 The title holders, the North Team, did not participate because they were unable to gather all their members due to disagreements that occurred within their own regional federation.
-Thus, the Catalan team and the central team were the ones appointed to dispute the title, despite the fact that the triangular format was established until the last moment.
+Thus, the title was contested only by the Catalan and Central teams, even though the triangular format was kept until the last moment.
 This new edition was played on the same venue as the previous one, with a double confrontation (due to the absence of the Basques) between both teams, the first of which was played on 11 May 1916 with a Catalan victory by 6–3, after showing total superiority over a disappointing local team.
-The star of the game was Francisco Cabedo, who scored the competition's first-ever (and only) hat-trick when he netted 4 goals past Centro's goalkeeper Juan de Cárcer, who was thus replaced by Joaquín Pascual for the second leg, which was much more competitive and with a slight local superiority, who found themselves 2–0 up with 20 minute to go, knowing that a win would force a play-off for the title, but Kinké wrecked Centro's hopes with a quick late brace that salvaged a 2–2 draw to the Catalans, meaning Catalonia won the trophy for the first time in their history.
+The star of the game was Francisco Cabedo, who scored the competition's first-ever (and only) hat-trick when he netted 4 goals past Centro's goalkeeper Juan de Cárcer, who was thus replaced by Joaquín Pascual for the second leg, which was much more competitive and with a slight local superiority since it found themselves 2–0 up with 20 minute to go, knowing that this win would force a play-off for the title, but Kinké wrecked Centro's hopes with a quick late brace that salvaged a 2–2 draw to the Catalans.
+Catalonia thus won the Prince of Asturias Cup for the first time in their history.

 Results

 Because of the absence of the Northern team, a second match was played between Catalonia and Centro, elucidating the title to a two-legged final.

 Catalonia's line-up was exactly the same for both games: Gibert; Pakán, Sampere, Salvó I; Casellas, Prat, Kinké, Monistrol; Cabedo, López and Raich.
 Four of these players, Gibert, Pakán, Sampere and López, played for Espanyol at the 1915 Copa del Rey Final.

 Centro's line-ups: Cárcer (Pascual); Erice (La Serna), Carruana; E. Aranguren (Tejedor), René Petit (Castell), Quintana; Álvarez, Santiago Bernabéu, E. Uribarri (Pelous), Larrañaga and De Miguel.
-Four of these players, Erice, Petit, Álvarez and De Miguel, played for Madrid FC at the 1917 Copa del Rey Final.
+Four of these players, Erice, Petit, Álvarez and De Miguel, played for Madrid FC at the 1917 Copa del Rey final.